Uncensorable Internet from the Stratosphere

 Existing infrastructure is controlled, expensive, and vulnerable.
 We need communication that no one can shut down.

 Cell towers cost $150-300K each, require power grids, government licenses, and months to deploy.
-Rural areas, conflict zones, and developing regions are perpetually underserved.
-The economics don't work for the people who need it most.
+Rural areas and developing regions are perpetually underserved.

 Three layers working together: laser backbone, LoRa broadcast, and ground mesh.

 10 Gbps free-space optical links between blimps using 1550nm laser terminals.
-Zero electromagnetic emissions means the backbone is completely undetectable by ground-based SIGINT.
-Works perfectly through the near-vacuum stratospheric air with 200-400 km range per link.
+Zero electromagnetic emissions means the backbone is completely undetectable.
+Works perfectly through stratospheric air with 200-400 km range.

 Each blimp carries 8 LoRa concentrators broadcasting on 868/915 MHz.
 From stratospheric altitude, the radio horizon extends to 500+ km.
-Spread-spectrum modulation makes signals inherently jam-resistant and hard to distinguish from background IoT traffic.
-Emergency messaging works even when everything else fails.
+Spread-spectrum modulation makes signals inherently jam-resistant.

 Solar-powered LoRa-to-WiFi micro-gateways that anyone can deploy.
 Receives LoRa signals from the blimp, converts to local WiFi hotspot.
 Any phone connects without special hardware.
-Self-organizing mesh network that grows with the community.
 Each node costs $30-80.

 | Parameter | Value |